Trinity Hill Gimblett Gravels, Gimblett Gravels Syrah

 Gimblett Gravels

-Their most outstanding and most lauded wine is ‘Homage’, which is produced only in the very best years and in very limited quantities.
-First produced in 2002, it pays tribute to the late Gérard Jaboulet (a long-time friend of Robert, Robyn and John, who worked alongside Gérard in Tain L’Hermitage for the 1996 vintage) and is inspired by the wines of Côte-Rôtie.
-Flavours of blackberry, liquorice, black pepper and spice combine to give a wine that is elegant and powerful with great concentration.
+Trinity Hills' most celebrated red wine is the lauded ‘Homage’ Syrah, which is produced only in the very best years and in very limited quantities.
+It pays tribute to the late Gérard Jaboulet, a long-time friend of Robert, Robyn and John, who worked alongside Gérard in Tain L’Hermitage for the 1996 vintage.
+Inspired by wines from the Northern Rhône, ‘Homage’ is a wine of incredible elegance and power, described by Jancis Robinson MW as “a dead ringer for Côte-Rôtie” with “great balance and poise.”

 Vineyards